msmaiaa/nativeflix/readme.md

 # nativeflix

-This is an app that gathers movie data from the [YIFY api](https://yts.mx/api) and [PopcornTime api](https://popcorntime.api-docs.io/api/), generating a list of movies, animes and shows for the selected genre.
+This is an app that gathers movies and shows data from the [PopcornTime api](https://github.com/msmaiaa/popcorn-api-enhanced), generating a list of movies and shows for the selected genre.
 It connects to your pc through sockets using the [nativeflix-server](https://github.com/msmaiaa/nativeflix-server), creating the possibility to download the torrent provided by the api or stream it to a video player.
 I used expo because i wanted to test it on ios and android without having a mac.
 More info [here](https://github.com/msmaiaa/nativeflix-server).

 ## Preview